 Research shows that much of the likelihood that addiction will form is inherited.
 The simplest and most compelling evidence for this comes from studies of children born to alcoholic parents but raised in non-alcoholic families.
-Children born to alcoholic parents but adopted into non-alcoholic families are far, far more likely to become alcoholics that the average across the whole population.
-The increased likelihood of addiction isn’t just a little, it is huge; it is two to ten times the average.
+Children born to alcoholic parents but adopted into non-alcoholic families are far more likely to become alcoholics than the average across the whole population.
+The increased likelihood of addiction isn’t just a little, it is huge; it is as much as ten times the average.
 Another study demonstrates that adoption itself is not the cause of this as the adopted children of non-alcoholic parents only suffer alcoholism at the normal rate.
 So it is not the distress of adoption that makes alcoholism more likely among children of alcoholics, nor is it being raised in a heavy-drinking environment (which is not present once they have been adopted), it is the inherited genes.

 We inherit genes from our parents but we are not identical clones.
 Our parents’ height for example does not exactly determine our own, nor does them having a particular talent mean we will have it too.
-The same applies to vulnerability to addiction; just because one or more of our parents is alcoholic does not mean that we will be.
-Just because our parents have the particular mental characteristics that favour addiction does not mean that will have them, and actually those particular characteristics aren’t even rare.
+The same applies to vulnerability to addiction; just because one or more of our parents is alcoholic does not mean that we will be too.
+Just because our parents have the particular mental characteristics that favour addiction does not mean that will have them, and actually those particular characteristics aren’t even uncommon.
 The principal characteristics that favour addiction are; strongly preferring the benefit of something over its detrimental consequences, and strongly preferring a result now over a result later.
-But these are not unusual characteristics at all, in fact everybody has them and it is only how strongly they are expressed among individuals that varies.
+But these are not unusual characteristics at all, in fact everybody has them to some extent and it is only how strongly they are expressed among individuals that varies.
 In potential addicts both of these characteristics are strongly expressed.
 This occurs completely routinely in the general population and it can occur regardless of whether or not we have alcoholic parents.

 There is still a great deal to be discovered about the specific genetic components of addiction but among current research there is significant focus on a condition called alexithymia: a reduced ability to identify, define, and explain our own emotions.
 It has been shown to be a vulnerability factor for addiction, and also that it precedes addiction rather than being a consequence of it.
 Symptoms of alexithymia include; poor emotional regulation, interpersonal problems, reduced social networks, and anxiety and depressive disorders, all of which seem very familiar to alcoholics.
 It is often an inherited condition and is particularly prevalent among those with a family history of alcoholism.
 Alexithymia is present in 6% – 10% of the general population, but in as many as 78% of alcoholics, and this is far too large a variance to be coincidental.